pratham-asthana/pratham-asthana/README.md

 ## 🚀 About Me

 - 🎓 **B.Tech in Artificial Intelligence & Machine Learning (2022-2026)**
-- 🔥 Passionate about **Computer Vision, Machine Learning, and AI-powered applications**
+- 🔥 Passionate about **Computer Vision, Machine Learning, and Data Science**
-- 🤖 Love working with **Deep Learning, LLMs, and IoT-based smart systems**
+- 🤖 Love working with **Deep Learning, LLMs, and Computer Vision**
 - 🎶 When not coding, I’m probably **jamming on my guitar** 🎸

 ---